dmg9626/dmg9626.github.io/blog/gamecube-controller-layout/index.md

     class="blog rounded mx-auto d-block" width="60%">
 </div>

-I didn't click the video, but I stopped to think about it myself...
-The layout is distinctly different from the now-standard + layout in which we find our face buttons on modern controllers:
+I didn't click the video, but I did stop to think about it myself...
+The layout is distinctly different from the standard + shaped layout in which we find our face buttons on modern controllers:

 <div class="row" id="images">
     <div class="col-md-4">